We have compiled a list of the most frequently asked questions we receive. Click on a question below to show the answer in our handy FAQ!

 - type of ceiling (vaulted, cathedral, standard, open-beam, etc.)

 - the year your home was built

-Let us know right away if something goes wrong!!
+Let us know right away if something is not working!
 We will come fix it.
-Again, your warranty is good for 1 year, so all you have to do is call and let us know what’s going on.
-The outcome of your Quality Control visit depends on what happened – there are so many possible variables on these visits, but these are the primary 3 possibilities:
+Your warranty is good for 1 year, so all you have to do is call and let us know what’s going on.
+The outcome of your warranty visit depends on what happened – there are so many possible variables on these visits, but these are the primary 3 possibilities:

-- If our installation was correct, but it led to something else down the line messing up, we will work with you on a resolution.
+- If our installation was correct, but it caused another problem, we will work with you on a solution.